 waialua chocolate cremeux, raspberry coulis & sand

-lemongrass bavarois, tropical sorbet, pistachio brittle, rose water kisses
+lemongrass bavarois, jackfruit sorbet, pistachio brittle, rose water kisses

 fonseca, 20 year tawny port

 George Mavro continues his legacy of AAA Five Diamond restaurants with his 2015 win of another Five Diamond rating for Chef Mavro, his Honolulu fine dining restaurant located 5 minutes from Waikiki.
 For your bucket list this year – dinner in Hawaii’s only independently owned AAA Five Diamond restaurant!

 http://newsroom.aaa.com/2015/01/aaa-adds-14-hotels-restaurants-exclusive-five-diamond-list-2015/ (xxxx) indicates year establishment first received current, consecutively maintained Diamond Rating. * indicates establishments new to the list by year-end 2014.

 Chef Mavro (2008)

 Kai (2006) (in the Sheraton Wild Horse Pass Resort & Spa)